modonohoe/rock-paper-scissors/README.md

 #### **Solved Bugs**

 - I had an issues with my JavaScript syntax which cause my array items not to show.
-The error was using curved parentheses instead of square ones and this was easily addressed.
+The error was using curved parentheses instead of square ones and these were replaced.

-- When defining statements to toggle the display, the following did not work:
+- When defining statements to hide the dashboard display and replace it with the restart button, the following code did not work:

 ![Syntax Issue](assets/images/documentation/syntax-order.png "Syntax order issues")

-Only when the dashboard statement was defined above the restart statement was the display affected.
+Only when the dashboard statement was defined **above** the restart statement was the display affected.

 - In the restartGame function, player and computer images needed to be re-sourced as without explicitly doing so resulted in the following error: